 Lawyer Referral Service Rules - Learn more about the ABA and state bar rules for a non-profit lawyer referral service managed by a local bar association.

-How to Join a Lawyer Referral Service - Visit the website of the Florida Bar to learn more about how to join a lawyer referral service.
+How to Join a Lawyer Referral Service - Visit the Florida Bar website to learn more about how to join a lawyer referral service.
 The first step is submitting an extensive application to the service.
 The attorney must be a member in good standing of The Florida Bar with no pending probable cause complaints.
 The attorney must have professional liability insurance with limits of not less than $100,000 before joining the service.

-At Lawyer Legion, we understand the important role that lawyer referral services play in helping the public find a qualified attorney.
+At Lawyer Legion, we understand the critical role that lawyer referral services play in helping the public find a qualified attorney.
 Most states have at least one lawyer referral service.
 In some statutes, you can find lawyer referral services at both the state and local levels.

 If you are an attorney, consider the benefits of joining a lawyer referral service.
 If your area doesn't have a lawyer referral service, work with your local bar association to start one in your area.
 The resources listed here have information on how to start a lawyer referral service in your area.

-This article was last updated on Friday, February 19, 2021.
+This article was last updated on Friday, August 9, 2024.